Integral Artin motives I: Smooth objects and the ordinary t-structure: Description of Smooth Artin Motives and Applications

 Moreover, as such a $T$ is also regular (and connected), using \cite[B.5]{plh},

 Thus, it is sufficient to show that the map $\pi_0(\psi_T)$ is non-zero in order to show that it is an equivalence.
-But $\pi_0(\psi_T)$ is the natural map and this map sends the identity of $R_T(T)$ to the identity of $\un_T$. \end{proof} \begin{remark} Let $R$ be a regular good ring and let $S$ be a geometrically unibranch scheme.
+But $\pi_0(\psi_T)$ is the natural map and this map sends the identity of $R_T(T)$ to the identity of $\un_T$. \end{proof} \begin{remark} Let $R$ be a regular good ring and let $S$ be a geometrically unibranch scheme which is the disjoint union of its irreducible components.
 Assume that the residue characteristic exponents of $S$ are invertible in $R$.

-Then, the functor $\theta_!=L_{\AAA}\rho_{\#}$ (see \Cref{chain adj,small et site}) induces monoidal equivalences
+Then, the functor $\theta_!=L_{\AAA}\rho_{\#}$ (see \Cref{small et site}) induces monoidal equivalences

 Indeed, for the same reasons as in the proof of \Cref{smooth Artin h-motives}, we reduce to showing that the natural maps are equivalences for $T$ connected and étale over $S$ and $R$ a $\Q$-algebra (beware that on the right hand side, $R_S(T)$ and $R_S(S)$ are seen as sheaves on $\Sm_S$).
 This follows from \Cref{A1-locality} below.